-- 1.1 The Ecology Consultancy was commissioned by Sheils Flynn on behalf of Adur District Council (ADC) to prepare a Preliminary Ecological Appraisal (PEA) of land north-west of the Hasler Estate on the edge of Lancing in West Sussex.
+- 1.1 The Ecology Consultancy was commissioned by Sheils Flynn on behalf of Adur District Council (ADC) to prepare a Preliminary Ecological Appraisal (PEA) of Sompting Fringe on the edge of Sompting in West Sussex.
 This report forms part of the landscape and ecological survey of potential strategic allocations within Adur District being carried out by Sheils Flynn for the Council's emerging Local Plan.

 - 1.2 The draft version of the Local Plan proposes two alternative housing targets, a number of different spatial options for new greenfield housing, identifies key employment sites, and a 'broad location' for mixed use development at Shoreham Harbour.
 There are a number of place based policies and development management policies.
 Consultation on the Local Plan will be undertaken 2012-2013 with adoption in 2014.

 - 1.3 The six sites being considered for potential strategic allocations are as follows:

 - Shoreham Airport

 - Sompting North

 - Sompting Fringe

 - New Monk's Farm

 - Land North-west of Hasler Estate

 - Land North-east of Hasler Estate

 - 1.4 All six sites are located within 'Strategic Gaps1 and have been assessed in regards to potential development impacts on landscape features, landscape character and ecological value.
-A stand-alone PEA for each of these sites has been produced by The
+A stand-alone PEA for each of these sites has been produced by The Ecology Consultancy with Landscape Assessments for each site produced by Sheils Flynn.

 1 Strategic Gaps are identified by Local Planning Authorities (LPAs) in their development documents as strategic areas of green field land which define and maintain the separate identity of a Borough/District's settlements.
 Both Sompting and Lancing Strategic Gaps are protected under the Strategic Gap policy (AC4) of Adur's adopted Local Plan (2006).
 They are referred to as Local Green Gaps in the emerging Local Plan.
 Due to the scale of government development targets it is highly likely that these areas will need to be redefined.
 This presents an opportunity to create new urban edges where masterplanning encourages a well designed built form and the provision of green infrastructure such as wildlife habitats, buffer zones and improved access to natural green space.
-They are referred to as Local Green Gaps in the emerging Local Plan.